simplito/privmx-webendpoint/drivers/privmx-webendpoint-drv-crypto/README.md

-## PrivMX WebEndpoint Crypto Driver
+# Async Engine Based Crypto Driver

-Driver module library used as a dependency in the PrivMX Endpoint library.
-It is the proxy for the base cryptographic functions between the PrivMX Endpoint WASM module and a web browser it is running on.
+## Overview

+Cryptographic driver for the PrivMX Endpoint (AES, SHA, HMAC).

+It is designed to work with `AsyncEngine`.